fbpx

 Cortland apple tree

-How to grow Cortland apples?
+How to grow Cortland apples

-Cortland Apple trees need six to eight hours of sunlight per day and do best when planted in rich, well-drained soil.
+Cortland apple trees need six to eight hours of sunlight per day and do best when planted in rich, well-drained soil.
 Apple trees tend to do best when planted in the fall, but they can also be planted in the early spring, provided they are well-irrigated throughout the heat of summer.

 If your soil has significant amounts of clay, sand, or rocks, you may need to artificially improve growing conditions by adding plenty of manure, compost, shredded leaves, and other organic material.
 You’ll need to integrate this material to be at least 12 to 18 inches deep.